GRAINS-Soybeans down on positioning, slower-than-expected US crush pace

 CHICAGO, Sept 15 (Reuters) - U.S. soybean futures fell on Friday on technical selling and profit taking after two sessions of gains, and as a monthly crush report showed U.S. processors handled far fewer beans than expected in August.

-Corn futures followed soybeans lower, with both markets also pressured by improving crop conditions in Europe.
+Corn futures followed soybeans lower, with both markets also pressured by improving crop conditions in Europe and rising supplies from the accelerating U.S. harvest.

 Wheat rebounded from losses in the prior session on worries about shipments from the Black Sea breadbasket region and reduced harvest potential in Australia and Argentina due to recent dry weather.